PrernaM02/PRODIGY_WD_01/README.md

-Responsive landing page using HTML and CSS.
+Responsive landing page using HTML, CSS and Javascript.